What is Smokable Hemp Flower?

 Physically speaking, CBD can be extracted from hemp plants as well as cannabis plants.
 So, what’s the difference between the two?
 For those that are unfamiliar, Cannabis plants (also referred to as marijuana plants) “bud”, producing flowers that fuel the medical and recreational markets with their THC.
 Hemp plants produce small amounts of THC (<0.3%).
 Instead, the Hemp plant has a much higher CBD concentration while being jam-packed with a higher protein content.

 Via customer testimonials and personal experiences shared all over, it has become apparent that CBD has potential to do different things for different people.
-The interesting thing about CBD is that it can act in favor of your mental and physical well-being at the same time.
-This is thanks to the CB1 and CB2 receptors in your Endocannabinoid System.
+This is thanks to the natural interaction between cannabinoids and the CB1 and CB2 receptors in your Endocannabinoid System.
 Not sure what your Endocannabinoid System is?
 Hang tight, we’ll get there.

 There is a vast range of ways to get your daily CBD.
 At Infinite CBD, product potency and delivery method vary.
 Ensuring that each customer can keep their preferences while trying something new.
 Customers have reported adding CBD to their favorite beauty products, utilizing tinctures, enhancing topicals and more.
 Thanks to modern science, we’re able to produce CBD products that fall perfectly into homes everywhere.

 This is all thanks to your internal Endocannabinoid System, also referred to as your ECS for short.
-Your ECS has the potential to totally balance your body’s homoeostasis, allowing you to reach peak health when paired with a balanced diet and exercise.
+Your ECS has the potential to totally balance your body’s homoeostasis.

 The ECS is built specifically to break down and absorb cannabinoids.
 Yes, that’s right – your body was built for cannabis and hemp products.
-Without the ECS, there would be very few benefits for consuming any cannabinoid, let alone CBD.
+Without the ECS, there would be very few benefits for consuming any cannabinoid.
 Within your ECS there are receptors that grab onto the cannabinoid and absorb the particle.
 These are referred to as your CB1 and CB2 receptors.

 Another topic to keep in mind is NANO CBD.
 Thanks to improvements and innovations with nanotechnology, Infinite CBD has been able to perfect this practice with our products.
 When CBD is extracted from the hemp plant you have a plethora of CBD particles.
 Through nanotechnology, these particles can be broken down and become 1000x smaller than the original particle!